Nidhichhajer/Nidhichhajer/README.md

 ## 🌱 Currently learning
 - Exploring React and actively engaged in React-based projects.
+- Enhancing expertise in Spring Boot for developing robust and scalable backend applications.
 - Developing skills in HTML, CSS, and JavaScript for front-end development.
-- Expanding proficiency in Node.js for server-side scripting.
-- Deepening understanding of MongoDB for database management.
-- Embracing TypeScript for enhanced JavaScript development.
-- Working on MERN (MongoDB, Express.js, React, Node.js) stack projects to integrate full-stack development capabilities.
+- Learning Spring Security for authentication, authorization, and securing REST APIs.

 ## ⚡ Fun fact
 - I play guitar 🎸 and sing a little sometimes.